-- do their best to ensure the health and safety of everyone in the group; - care for each individual pupil as any reasonable parent would; - follow the instructions of the leader and help with control and discipline.
+- Read the risk assessment and attend the pre visit briefing by trip leader - ensure the health and safety of everyone in the group; - care for each individual pupil as any reasonable parent would; - follow the instructions of the leader and help with control and discipline.
 Non-teachers should generally not have sole charge of pupils except where risks to health and safety are minimal; - consider stopping the visit or the activity if they think the risk to the health or safety of the pupils in their charge is unacceptable. - Inform the teacher if they have any personal medical information that may be required in an emergency